cfe-lab/CFEIntact/docs/workflow.md

 Determines whether the Major Splice Donor site is mutated.

 Based on the alignment, HIVIntact locates the region that is expected to contain the MSD subsequence.
-If found subsequence is anything but `G` followed by `T`, then an error with `MajorSpliceDonorSiteMutated` error code is reported.
+If the found subsequence is anything but `G` followed by `T`, an error with `MajorSpliceDonorSiteMutated` error code is reported.

 ### Hypermutation check